Tips for Training Employees in a Fast-Changing Regulatory Environment

 4. Maintain your safety data sheets (SDSs)

 Keeping your safety data sheets (SDSs) up to date is critical to maintaining a safe workplace and making sure employees stay informed.
 Every hazardous chemical shipment must come with or be preceded by an SDS compliant with GHS (Globally Harmonized System of Classification and Labelling of Chemicals).
 Additionally, all employees must be trained on how to read, understand and access SDSs.
+This is a core requirement of effective employee regulatory compliance training.

 Typically, employers store physical SDSs in three-ring binders.
 However, a more cost-efficient and modern method is to use online software that manages your inventory of SDSs.
 The best solutions store SDSs in a secure, cloud-based library so employees can quickly get the information they need.
 When using an electronic system, it’s important to make sure all employees can access the documents.
 Many companies provide access in their break areas.